wavefrontHQ/docs/pages/doc/service_accounts.md

 ## Deactivate or Activate a Service Account

-You can permanently revoke individual tokens for a service account or temporarily (or permanently) deactivate a service account.
+You can temporarily (or permanently) deactivate a service account.
+When an account is deactivated, none of the corresponding tokens work.

 You can activate or deactivate a service account from the **Service Accounts** page or from the **Edit Service Account** page.